-CRESSON

-FUND FOR

-FOREIGN

-SCHOLARSHIPS.

-By the terms of the wills of Emlen Cresson, of Philadelphia, and his wife, Priscilla P. Cresson, a Fund has been created as a Memorial Fund to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit of the said Corporation to Europe to study art.
+COURSE IN ARCHI-TECTURAL DESIGN.
+CRESSON FUND FOR FOREIGN SCHOLARSHIPS.
+By the terms of the wills of Emlen Cresson and Priscilla P. Cresson, a Fund has been created as a Memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit of the said Corporation to Europe to study art.

-For the school year of 1902-1903, the Academy will thus have at its disposal a number of Travelling Scholarships for award to students of the Schools in Painting and Sculpture and in Architecture.
+For the school year of 1903-1904, the Academy will thus have at its disposal a number of Travelling Scholarships for awards to students of the Schools, in Painting and Sculpture and in Architecture.

-It is expected that five of these Scholarships of \$1000 each will be awarded in May, 1903.
-The Scholarships will be granted for two years, and the term may be extended for a third year, this being dependent on the results attained by the holder of the Scholarship.
+It is expected that five of these Scholarships of \$1000 each will be awarded in May, 1904.
+The Scholarships will be granted for two years, and the term may be extended for a third year, this being dependent on the results attained and shown by the holder of the Scholarship.